Leadership Institute for School Change:

 NY, NY 10023

-This involves about a $10.00 taxi cab ride to Teachers College, Columbia University located at 525 West 120th Street; or, a short (25-30 minutes) subway ride to 116th Street and Broadway—Columbia University Stop.
+You could either chose a $10.00 taxi cab ride, or a 25-30 minute subway ride to 116th Street and Broadway—Columbia University Stop.
 You then walk the short 4 blocks to Teachers College.

 The Lucerne Hotel (4 stars) Ranked # 2 of 29 on the Upper West Side